proxy-wasm/proxy-wasm-cpp-sdk/docs/building.md

 # Proxy-Wasm C++ SDK Build Instructions

-The C++ SDK has dependencies on specific versions of the C++ WebAssembly toolchain [Emscripten](https://emscripten.org) and the protobuf library, therefore use of a Docker image is recommended.
+The C++ SDK has dependencies on specific versions of the C++ WebAssembly toolchain [Emscripten](https://emscripten.org).
+Use of a Docker image is recommended to achieve repeatable builds and save work.

 ## Docker